Audio4Linux/JDSP4Linux/README.md

 ```bash
 sudo apt install qtbase5-private-dev qtbase5-dev libqt5svg5-dev libglibmm-2.4-dev libglib2.0-dev libpipewire-0.2-dev
 ```
-NOTE: If libpipewire-0.2-dev is not found, try to install libpipewire-0.3-dev instead.
+NOTE: Pipewire version 0.3 or later required.
+Unfortunately, this version is only in the official Ubuntu repository for Ubuntu 20.10 or later.
+If you use Ubuntu 20.04 or earlier, you need to compile this dependency yourself or use PulseAudio instead.

 Debian/Ubuntu + **PulseAudio** clients only: